tip0x/polygonafrica2022/POSBridge/README.md

 * Typescript
 * Solidity
 * React
+* Remix
 #### REVIEW
-This project was built out of curiosity and during development there were limitations on the architecture of polygon design that restriction implementation of polygonID and zkEVM into the project.
+This project was built out of curiosity and during development there were limitations on the architecture of polygon design that restricted implementation of polygonID and zkEVM into the project.
 1.  **Building polygonID on top of zkEVM**
 The state of the art self-sovereign identity polygonID has been built on mumbai chain, where interaction with contracts during zero-knowledge proof request makes use of a constant validator's address that is peculiar to mumbai network, and if a developer aims to build similar infrastructure deployed to zkEVM, it encounters bugs, as the validator's address is unable to interact with a contract on a different chain.
+Possible approach to solving this, is to deploy a validator contract to zkEVM.

 ### References
 * https://github.com/maticnetwork/pos-portal